-Top tip: free museum visits on Sunday afternoons!
+Top tip: free museums in Barcelona on Sunday afternoons!

 It's Sunday afternoon, and you fancy a spot of culture.
 What to do?
 Here's the answer - and what's more, it's free!